top of page

 Musée de l'Orangerie

 The smallest of my favorite museums.
 Yes, it is The Water Lillies by Monet that I come for.
-I don't know anywhere where it will feel so natural to just sit and reflect on an art piece.
-So much so, that you will be there with dozens of other people just sitting and contemplating.
+I don't know anywhere where it will feel so natural to just sit and reflect on a single art piece.
+So much so, that you will be there with dozens of other people just sitting and contemplating at length.

 But, on the lower floor, there is also a really great collection of permanent art, and always a fascinating temporary exhibit.